zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 After debugging some time I realized that the network does not necessarily output normalized values only.
 The output throttle values were close to 5.
 That was a big finding for the future experiments as well.
 I just clamped the network throttle outputs and I was happy with navigation.
 The vision I had for this agent was a vehicle that can navigate and shoot at the same time.
 So I moved on to the next lesson.

 ### Learning Ballistics
 I had two options for shooting, hitscan or projectile.
-I knew that hitscan would be very easy to learn the agent, since it is very similar to the navigation alignment problem.
+I knew that hitscan would be very easy to teach the agent, since it is very similar to the navigation alignment problem.
 So I decided to go with projectile to make things more interesting.
 I added a turret in the back of the tank which proved to be huge pain in the ass, as I'll discuss later in this post.
 This was also a great introduction to how physics works in Unreal Engine.
 Coming from Unity, I found that Unreal is not as simple.
 I especially disliked that labels in the editor and the enum in C++ do not match.

 <figure>